-- Attachment 1 Energy Management Report Summary Instructions -Provides instructions for the agency to provide the minimal required narrative information and details of energy and water management activities.
-Agency energy consumption and associated data will be collected from the Annual Energy Management Data Report workbook.
-Note: The template for the narrative report, which duplicated information reported by agencies in annual Sustainability Plans, was eliminated last year.
-For the report to FEMP, agencies are only required to provide extenuating factors that may be skewing the agency progress, data variances, or other anomalies that are pertinent to the data review. - Attachment 2 Guidance for Receiving Credit on Energy Performance Goal for Projects That Save Source Energy But Increase Site-Delivered Energy This guidance describes how agencies can receive credit towards their energy reduction goals for life-cycle costeffective projects in which source energy decreases even when if site-delivered energy use increases (as electricity production is moved on site for combined heat and power applications, for example).
-This guidance provides calculator tools and instructions on how to document the project(s) and correctly calculate the necessary adjustment to the site Btu-per-square-foot performance metric. - Attachment 3 Guidance to Receive Credit on Energy Performance Goal to Normalize for Weather in Benchmarked Buildings Provides guidance on the approach for reporting an adjustment to the energy intensity goal performance metric (Btu/Gross Square Foot) to normalize for weather based on locality-specific benchmarking findings for individual buildings. - Attachment 4 Guidance to Receive Credit on Energy Performance Goal for Energy Intensity Improvements in Goal-Excluded Buildings Provides guidance for reporting an adjustment to the energy intensity goal performance metric (Btu/Gross Square Foot) to encourage efficiency upgrades at goal-excluded buildings by allowing agencies to credit verified energy efficiency improvements toward the agency's progress on the energy intensity reduction goal.
+The template for the narrative report, which duplicated information reported by agencies in annual Sustainability Plans, was eliminated several years ago.
+For the report to FEMP, apart from the CFE reporting described above, agencies are only required to provide extenuating factors that may be skewing the agency progress, data variances, or other anomalies that are pertinent to the data review.

+- Attachment 2 Guidance for Receiving Credit on Energy Performance Goal for Projects That Save Source Energy But Increase Site-Delivered Energy This guidance describes how agencies can receive credit towards their energy reduction goals for life-cycle cost-effective projects in which source energy decreases even when if site-delivered energy use increases (as electricity production is moved on site for combined heat and power applications, for example).
+This guidance provides calculator tools and instructions on how to document the project(s) and correctly calculate the necessary adjustment to the site Btu-per-square-foot performance metric. - Attachment 3 Guidance to Receive Credit on Energy Performance Goal to Normalize for Weather in Benchmarked Buildings Provides guidance on the approach for reporting an adjustment to the energy intensity goal performance metric (Btu/Gross Square Foot) to normalize for weather based on locality-specific benchmarking findings for individual buildings.

+Attachment 4 - Guidance to Receive Credit on Energy Performance Goal for Energy Intensity Improvements in Goal-Excluded Buildings - Provides guidance for reporting an adjustment to the energy intensity goal performance metric (Btu/Gross Square Foot) to encourage efficiency upgrades at goal-excluded buildings by allowing agencies to credit verified energy efficiency improvements toward the agency's progress on the energy intensity reduction goal.